mvpache/Typescript-project/README.md

 # Typescript-project
 Project for learning typescript
-Do the movie blog site with a Node/Typescript backend
+Do the movie blog site with a Node/Typescript backend Hosted on AWS/Route 53

 For front end --- React/Redux or Vue?